jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/benchmark.md

-The [OWASP Benchmark Project](https://owasp.org/www-project-benchmark/) is a free Java test suite created in 2015 to assess the accuracy, speed, and coverage of automated software vulnerability detection tools.
+The [OWASP Benchmark Project](https://owasp.org/www-project-benchmark/) is a free Java test suite created in 2015 to assess the accuracy, speed and coverage of automated software vulnerability detection tools.
 It helps determine the strengths and weaknesses of different